SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 The aluminum bar protected the switches against accidental operation from a 'sleeping giant' who likes to stretch his legs and sometimes throws gear on the bunk.
 This was a lift handle I scrounged from an old telecommunications test set.
 The voltmeter at the top of the panel measures battery voltage via the red momentary switch just below it.
 The 500MA ammeter below it measures solar panel charge current to confirm operation.
 This meter is probably WWII vintage.
 The 12VDC accessory outlet at the bottom right corner is fused and usually houses a USB charger.
 I occasionally plugged a 300W inverter in it for AC power.
 Click here to see the schematic for this panel.
 TOP

-3 - POWER DISTRIBUTION PANEL E/W CIRCUIT BREAKERS (Panache version 3, 2017) - I pondered long and hard to fabricate a new distribution panel to replace a working panel.
+3 - POWER DISTRIBUTION PANEL E/W CIRCUIT BREAKERS (Panache version 3, 2017) - I pondered long and hard to fabricate a new distribution panel to replace the working fuse panel.
 I had the parts and the tools.
 I just needed a justification.
-That materialized itself with a recurring intermittent connection on the fuse panel that limited how much power I could draw from the panel.
-The new design included 15 DC breakers, 2 digital panel meters, 1 DC outlet, 1 AC outlet and a circuit breaker alarm.
+That materialized with a recurring intermittent connection on the fuse panel that limited how much power I could draw.
+So, the new design included 15 DC circuit breakers, 2 digital panel meters, 1 DC outlet, 1 AC outlet and a tripped breaker alarm.
+Then I discovered the retail cost of this panel would cost on the up side of $1200 Ca (2017).
+Yikes!
 Most of the parts came to me as surplus communications equipment from various sites I worked at.
-That's when I realized that scrounging is still "viable" since a commercially available panel of this capacity would cost on the up side of $1000 Ca (2017).
-But then deep down I always knew scrounging was a worthwhile endeavour.
+Deep down I always knew scrounging was a worthwhile endeavour.

 Design criteria and features of this panel: